jlduan/fba/docs/tutorials/cellplex/SC3_v3_NextGem_DI_CellPlex_Jurkat_Raji_10K_Multiplex/tutorial.rst

 Dataset: 10k 1:1 Mixture of Raji and Jurkat Cells Multiplexed, 2 CMOs

-The detailed description of this dataset can be found at `here`_.
+The detailed description of this dataset can be found `here`_.

 .. _`here`: https://www.10xgenomics.com/resources/datasets/10-k-1-1-mixture-of-raji-and-jurkat-cells-multiplexed-2-cm-os-3-1-standard-6-0-0